Gunplay (rapper): 2009–2014: Solo career

-2015–present: Cry baby
+2015–present: Living Legend

 Gunplay's debut album, Living Legend, was released on July 31, 2015.
 It had first been announced in 2012, initially with the title Bogota, then the title Medellin.
 Gunplay described the album as "raw" and a "real street album" by Gunplay.
 The album includes guest appearances by Rick Ross, Yo Gotti, YG, and Currensy, among others; it was meant to include other collaborations, including a track with Big Sean and another produced by Pharrell Williams titled "Steel Drums", but these did not materialize.
 Four singles were released from Living Legend: "Tell 'Em", "Wuzhanindoe", "Be Like Me" and "Blood on the Dope".

 In 2019, Gunplay released the full-length collaborative album, Chop Stixx and Banana Clips with Mozzy.
 Writing about the project for Freemusicempire, Dan-O praised the project: "Gunplay and Mozzy paint pictures so you can see the crook's whole journey, not just the sentence".